misterburton/angular-cambridge-class/README.md

   …
 ```

-_Note: you can, of course, change the names of the sheets from Google's default 'Sheet,' 'Sheet 2,' etc. Just be sure to also change their `$scope.data[0].Sheet1.elements` reference in the constructur file._
+_Note: you can, of course, change the names of the sheets from Google's default 'Sheet,' 'Sheet 2,' etc. Just be sure to also change their `$scope.data[0].Sheet1.elements` reference in the constructor file._

 ### Modularity